Anybody2007/bind9-and-pihole-docker/README.md

     - This file is an example of how you can set up a zone for any domain you own.

 4. **Named Configuration (named.conf)**

-    **ACLs (Access Control Lists):** The configuration starts with defining ACLs to restrict DNS access.
+    **ACLs (Access Control Lists):**

+     The configuration starts with defining ACLs to restrict DNS access.
 This is a crucial step to ensure that your DNS server is not used outside your intended network, enhancing security.

+     You need to provide your `IP/subnet` here.
+So that only your device can resolve the queries.

+     eg - `192.168.0.1/24` or `192.168.1.1/24`

     **Forwarders:**